Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Preliminaries

 \subsubsection{Databases and Queries}

 A \e{relation} is a set of tuples of \e{constants}, where each tuple has the same arity (length).
 A \e{schema} $\scs$ is a collection of \e{relation symbols} $R$, each with an associated arity.
-A \e{database} $D$ (over the schema $\scs$) associates with each relation symbol $R$ a finite relation, which we denote by $R^D$, with a matching arity.
+A \e{database} $D$ (over the schema $\scs$) associates with each relation symbol $R$ a finite relation, which we denote by $R^D$, whose arity is that of $R$ in $\scs$.

 A {\em Conjunctive Query} (CQ) $Q$ over a schema $\scs$ is defined by an expression of the form $ Q(\tup x) \cqa R_1(\tup{t}_1),\dots,R_n(\tup{t}_n) $, where each $R_i$ is a relation symbol of $\scs$, each $\tup{t}_i$ is a tuple of variables and constants with the same arity as $R_i$, and $\tup{x}$ is a tuple of variables from $\tup{t}_1,\dots,\tup{t}_n$.
 We usually omit the explicit specification of the schema $\scs$, and assume that it consists of the relation symbols that occur in the query at hand.
 We call $Q(\tup x)$ the \e{head} of $Q$, and $R_1(\tup{t}_1),\dots,R_n(\tup{t}_n)$ the \e{body} of $Q$.
 Each $R_i(\tup t_i)$ is an \e{atom} of $Q$, and the set of all atoms of $Q$ is denoted $\atoms(Q)$.
 When the order of the variables in an atom is not important for our discussion, we sometimes denote an atom $R_i(\tup t_i)$ by $R_i(T_i)$ where $T_i$ is a set of variables.
 We use $\var(Q)$ to denote the set of variables that occur in $Q$.
 We say that $Q$ is \e{self-join-free} if every relation symbol occurs in it at most once.
 If a CQ is self-join-free, we use $\var(R_i)$ to denote the set of variables that occur in the atom containing $R_i$.
 The variables occurring in the head are called the \e{free variables} and denoted by $\free(Q)$.
 The variables occurring in the body but not in the head are called \e{existential}.
 A \e{homomorphism} $h$ from a CQ $Q$ to a database $D$ is a mapping of the variables in $Q$ to the constants of $D$, such that for every atom $R_i(\tup t_i)$ of the CQ, we have that $h(\tup t_i)\in R^D$.
 Each such homomorphism $h$ yields an \emph{answer} $h(\tup x)$ to $Q$.
 We denote by $Q(D)$ the set of all answers to $Q$ on $D$.